scacchig/Synergy-Chess/README.md

 majority 7 equal moves, 6 equal moves, 5 equal moves, 4 equal moves, and the first that is True is the Best Move

-Absolute Majority between 7 chess engines is always the priority criterion ;
+Absolute Majority between 7 chess engines is always the "Priority Criterion" ;

 if between 7 CE there is no absolute majority of 7, 6, 5 or 4 equal moves, we move on to the next verification - cr 2)